tamtran4869/sql_challenge/Balanced_tree/solutions.md

 3. What are the 25th, 50th and 75th percentile values for the revenue per transaction?

-There is a function called PERCENTILE_CONT() which allows to compute percentile values of each series.
-However, mySQL 8 has not supported the function, so a defined function was created which based on the formular of percentile calculation:
+There is a function called PERCENTILE_CONT() which allows the computation of percentile values of each series.
+However, MySQL 8 has not supported the function, so a defined function was created based on the formula of percentile calculation:

-rank X = (p/100)* N with N is the total number of the series and p is the percentage wanted to calculate the percentile value.
+Rank X = (p/100)* N with N as the total number of the series and p as the percentage wanted to calculate the percentile value.

-The series is ordered ascending, the element Xth is the value of percentile p.
+The series is ordered ascending, and the element Xth is the value of percentile p.
 The function takes a percentile parameter.

 ``` sql
 DROP FUNCTION IF EXISTS get_percentile_rev;